IanBrettell/PhD-thesis/docs/index.md

 # About {-}

-## Summary

-Japanese courage: a genetic analysis of complex traits in medaka fish and humans
+**Japanese courage: a genetic analysis of complex traits in medaka fish and humans**

 This thesis primarily explores how an individual's genes interact with the genes of their social companions to create differences in behaviour, using the Japanese medaka fish as a model organism.
 Chapter 1 sets out the introduction to the diverse topics covered in this thesis.